-Above, a montage of Edwin Forrest, as himself, and as the three roles he commissioned and made his own: Spartacus, Metamora, and Jack Cade.
+A montage of photographs of Edwin Forrest.
+First as himself, and then as the title characters in Spartacus, Metamora, and Jack Cade.

 Below: Three paintings of Forrest as Metamora, from different stages of his career.
 The first (artist unknown) is from the 1830s.
 The second image was found as a an illustration in Charles Durang's "History of the Philadlephia Stage", and probably dates from the 1840s.
 And the third is a painting done by Gabriel Harrison in 1872, based upon a photograph of Forrest in the role taken by the photographer Mathew Brady in 1861.